gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 They're fairly well-known people in the Python community in their own right, but at the time they were the Twisted developers working on their own little thing.
 They're fairly disconnected from Python.

-**Yeah, somehow what I remember, and I think that's just distorted, was that Twisted was all Glyphs work.**
+**Yeah, somehow what I remember, and I think that's just distorted, was that Twisted was all Glyph's work.**

 Oh no, Twisted was a big project.